jcadima/jcadima/README.md

 ## $ whoami? 🤔

-Hey there, I'm Juan — a FullStack Developer diving into the DevOps world.
+Hey there, I am a FullStack Developer diving into the DevOps world.
 I build backend systems and APIs using modern development practices, while learning containerization, infrastructure automation, and deployment strategies.
 Always curious about improving the journey from code to production.
 <br>

 ## Languages, Tools, and Frameworks ⚙️